johndoe31415/gbpig/README.md

   * [For children](https://www.bmi.bund.de/SharedDocs/downloads/DE/veroeffentlichungen/themen/moderne-verwaltung/ausweise/passbild-schablone-kinder.pdf)

 ## Usage
 1. Open the template.xcf image in the GIMP.
+You need at least GIMP 2.10.
 2. Paste photograph as new layer as child of A -> Bild/A. The layer mask ensures it is correctly clipped.
 3. Enable layers for either child or adult (by default, adult is active).